- What is asylum?

-As an asylum seeker you may also be able to get asylum support, you could be entitled to a number of things including:
+As an asylum seeker, you may also be able to get asylum support, you could be entitled to a number of asylum benefits including:

 - Education – If you have children between the ages of 5-17 then they must go to school.
 State schools are free and you may be able to get free school meals